Building an email list can be difficult, but it’s a lot easier when you have the right tool to help you.

 Optin form plugin recommendations for specific situations

-If you’re a serious marketer and you want the option to choose from, and test, a variety of different opt-in forms, you should choose between Thrive Leads, Bloom, or OptinMonster.
+If you’re a serious marketer and you want the option to choose from, and test, a variety of different opt-in forms, you should choose between Convert Pro, Thrive Leads, Bloom, or OptinMonster.
 We wrote a more detailed comparison of these three tools here.

 If you use MailChimp, definitely check out MailChimp for WordPress.